jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-12-19-beam-examples-10/index.md

 For more details, visit [Splittable DoFns in Python: a hands-on workshop](https://2022.beamsummit.org/sessions/splittable-dofns-in-python/).

-## Batch File Reader
+## Streaming File Reader

-This Beam pipeline reads a list of files in a folder followed by processing each of the file objects in parallel.
-This pipeline is slightly modified from the pipeline that was introduced in a [workshop](https://2022.beamsummit.org/sessions/splittable-dofns-in-python/) at Beam Summit 2022.
+to be updated

 The source of this post can be found in this [**GitHub repository**](https://github.com/jaehyeon-kim/beam-demos/tree/master/beam-pipelines).

 ### File Generator